Skip to Content

 The summariseRequest sub-treatment handles everything for one request:

 transcribe returns a Block<string>.
-The stream<string>() adapter converts it to a Stream<string> so it can flow into buildSummaryPrompt, which wraps the raw transcript in a prompt template using entry + format.
+The stream<string>() adapter converts it to a Stream<string> so it can flow into buildSummaryPrompt, which wraps the raw transcript in a prompt template using entry and format:

-chat returns a Stream<string> of response tokens, which are encoded and forwarded directly into connection.data — summary tokens appear in the HTTP response as they are generated.
+chat from RemoteLlm returns a Stream<string> of response tokens, which are encoded and forwarded directly into connection.data.
+Summary tokens appear in the HTTP response as they are generated.

 Video Explanation